ker2x/DearDiary/Writerside/topics/pma.md

 envp= dword ptr  0Ch
 ```

-With a quick look at the code, i have no way to really what the vars means so i'll have to reverse every sub one by one first.
+With a quick look at the code, I have no way to really what the vars mean so I'll have to reverse every sub one by one first.
-Luckily, we have only 7 sub_, which is very very low.
+Luckily, we have only 7 sub_, which is very, very low.

-After some browsing each of them, this is a small one. i already renamed it :
+After some browsing each of them, this is a small one.
+I already renamed it :

 ```
 call_controlfp proc near